Find Cheap Homeowners Insurance Quotes in Louisiana

 - Carpeting and installed features: Wall-to-wall carpeting, shelves and built-in bookcases are all covered by flood insurance.

-- Foundation, walls and support structures: The structure of your house is included, as are staircases, so long as they are built into your house.
+- Foundation, walls and support structures: The structure of your house is included.
+So are staircases, as long as they are built into your house.

-- Detached garage: Covered up to 10% of your total policy dwelling coverage
+- Detached garage: Covers up to 10% of your total policy dwelling coverage.

 Items and expenses not covered: